antistoopmode/antistoopmode.github.io/docs/hs2_damage_for_beginners.md

 ### Hybrid Skills
 Hybrid Skills are part Attack Skill and part Spell Skill.
-Each part scales seperately according to the Attack Skill and Spell Skill section.
+Each part scales separately according to the Attack Skill and Spell Skill section.

 **How to identify this Skill type:**